ipfs/kubo/filestore/README.md

 ## Duplicate blocks.

-If a block is already in the datastore when adding and then readded with `filestore add` the block will be added to the filestore but the now duplicate block will still exists in the normal datastore.
+If a block has already been added to the datastore, adding it again with `filestore add` will add the block to the filestore but the now duplicate block will still exists in the normal datastore.
 Furthermore, since the block is likely to be pinned it will not be removed when `repo gc` in run.
 This is nonoptimal and will eventually be fixed.
 For now, you can remove duplicate blocks by running `filestore rm-dups`.

 ## Upgrading the filestore